Surfing in Iceland: Best Surf Spots + Eco-Friendly Places to Stay

 The shoulder seasons of September through November can offer a slightly more forgiving surf experience.
 The air and water are still cool, but not quite as frigid as midwinter.

-Low pressure systems continue to roll in with regularity, churning up waves that, while not quite as huge, are still powerful and rideable.
+Low-pressure systems continue to roll in with regularity, churning up waves that, while not quite as huge, are still powerful and rideable.
 This can be an excellent time for intermediate and advanced surfers to tackle Iceland’s world-class breaks without having to contend with the harshest winter conditions.

 In contrast, the summer months of May through August are comparatively flat as the storm track shifts further north.
 However, this is an ideal time for beginners wanting a taste of Icelandic surfing, without contending with its harshest challenges.